sparkflows/sparkflows-docs/docs/databricks/superset-databricks.rst

   * ``superset init``

- To start a development web server on port 8088, using Gunicorn use below command
+ To start a development web server on port 8088, using Gunicorn use the command below

  * ``gunicorn -b 0.0.0.0:8088 --limit-request-line 0 --limit-request-field_size 0 "superset.app:create_app()"``

- once above command run successfully, just ensure that port 8088, which used by superset is accessible from browser
+ Once above command run successfully, ensure that port 8088, on which Superset is running is accessible from your browser

- open browser and login with public ip and port
+ Open browser and login with public ip and port

  * ``http://public-ip:8088/login``